-Decemb er 31,
+Decen nber 31,

-(\$ in millions) 2012 2011
+(\$ in millions) 2013 2012

-Short-term debt (weighted-average interest rate of 1.7% and 3.4%, respectively) 1,531 689

-Current maturities of long-term debt (weighted-average nominal interest rate of 4.8%
+Short-term debt (weighted-average interest rate of 6.9% and 1.7%, respectively) Current maturities of long-term debt (weighted-average nominal interest rate of 3.6% 423 1,531

-and 4.6%, respectively) 1,006 76
+and 4.8%, respectively) 30 1,006

-Total 2,537 765
+Total 453 2,537

-Short-term debt primarily represented issued commercial paper and short-term loans from various banks.
+Short-term debt primarily represented short-term loans from various banks and issued commercial paper.

-At December 31, 2012 and 2011, the Company had in place three commercial paper programs: a \$1 billion Euro-commercial paper program for the issuance of commercial paper in a variety of currencies; a 5 billion Swedish krona commercial paper program for the issuance of Swedish krona and euro-denominated commercial paper and, since the third quarter of 2012, a \$2 billion commercial paper program for the private placement of U.S. dollar denominated commercial paper in the United States that replaced the previous \$1 billion program (terminated in the third quarter of 2012).
-At December 31, 2012 and 2011, \$1,019 million and \$435 million, were outstanding under the \$2 billion and \$1 billion programs, respectively, in the United States.
+At December 31, 2013 and 2012, the Company had in place three commercial paper programs: a \$1 billion Euro-commercial paper program for the issuance of commercial paper in a variety of currencies (which in February 2014, was terminated and replaced with a \$2 billion Euro-commercial paper program, also for the issuance of commercial paper in a variety of currencies); a 5 billion Swedish krona commercial paper program for the issuance of Swedish krona and euro-denominated commercial paper and, a \$2 billion commercial paper program for the private placement of U.S. dollar denominated commercial paper in the United States.
+At December 31, 2013 and 2012, \$100 million and \$1,019 million, respectively, was outstanding under the \$2 billion program in the United States.
+At February 28, 2014, the amount outstanding under the United States program was \$1,275 million, with a corresponding increase in cash and equivalents.